-- Commercial banks.
-Generally, commercial banks in China have advantages in terms of branch network and full license coverage for distribution.
-However, such banks are inherently conflicted because their main business is interest-based lending rather than a commissionbased business such as wealth management services.
-As such, commercial banks typically do not offer personalized services and lack the independence in providing investment advice. - Online-based service providers.
+- Commercial banks and their wealth management subsidiaries.
+Generally, commercial banks and their wealth management subsidiaries in China have advantages in terms of branch network and full license coverage for distribution.
+However, such banks are inherently conflicted because their main business is interest-based lending rather than a commission-based business such as wealth management services. - Online-based service providers.
 Online-based service providers can attract a large client base through their online platforms.
 However, because they mainly provide automated recommendation and trading services, online-based service providers generally do not offer extensive personalized services that many investors need. - Non-bank traditional financial institutions.
-Non-bank traditional financial institutions such as brokerages, trust companies and insurance companies have advantages in relation to specific product types, particularly product types that they themselves have developed and managed (e.g. trust plans for trust companies).
+Non-bank traditional financial institutions such as brokerages, security companies, trust companies and insurance companies have advantages in relation to specific product types, particularly product types that they themselves have developed and managed (e.g. trust plans for trust companies).
 However, they are disadvantaged in terms of product choices, branch network and comprehensive client services, and increasingly cooperate with banks and third-party wealth management service providers to distribute their products.